getodk/docs/collect-settings.rst

 Making your own QR code
 """"""""""""""""""""""""""

-To create your own QR code, you need to know that QR code is a JSON object with a structure as shown below:
+QR code is a JSON object with a structure as shown below:

 .. code-block:: JSON